Hot Rod History

 Amateur hot-rodding once again slumped in popularity, but the culture didn’t die out completely.
 Hot rodding enthusiasts fell into one of two groups: Those focused on preserving the nostalgia of iconic America in the 1950s, and those that pushed the rebellious counterculture centered on custom vehicle design in hot rodding communities.

 Hot Rod Highlight: Diehard hot rodders began to take their craft seriously; devoted craftsman made car customization a legitimate hobby by spending thousands of dollars to turn a classic car into a work of art.

 Hot rods were king again when followers decided to bring the movement back to the “good old days.”
 Re-creations of home-built soup-ups hit the streets.
 The idea of the backyard hot rod shop had returned and these magnificent vehicles became symbols of American creativity and ingenuity.
 Hot rod throwbacks began popping up on fan magazine covers and at car shows across America.
 Hot rod creations were once again simplified without artistic or elaborate custom embellishments.
 Most rebuilt hot rods were painted in red or gray primer without a topcoat.
-Instead of a smooth, sleek, like-new finish, rust and dents were preferred to invoke the true authenticity of America’s first souped-up car.
+Instead of a smooth, sleek, like-new finish, rust and dents were preferred to invoke the true authenticity of America’s first souped-up motorized vehicle.

 Hot Rod Highlight: In the 90s, the grassroots following of the early hot rod culture attracted an even younger generation of classic car lovers.
 New hot rodders pushed the envelope and took the philosophy to the extreme by dressing and acting the part—greased hair, retro clothes, and 1950s music.